SLasH-DSA: Breaking SLH-DSA Using an Extensible End-To-End Rowhammer Framework: Related Work

 \subsection{Rowhammer Attacks against Post-Quantum Schemes}

 Rowhammer has also shown effective as a \emph{fault injection method against other post-quantum schemes}.
-In PQHammer~\cite{amerPQHammerEndtoEndKey2024}, Amer et al. describe end-to-end key recovery attacks based on Rowhammer against the post-quantum key encapsulation mechanisms (KEMs) BIKE and CRYSTALS-Kyber (ML-KEM), and against the lattice-based signature scheme CRYSTALS-Dilithium (ML-DSA).
-In Crowhammer~\cite{haidarCrowhammerFullKey2025}, Haidar et al. show how to attack the post-quantum signature scheme Falcon to perform a Rowhammer-based key recovery attack that requires only one bit flip.
+In PQHammer~\cite{amerPQHammerEndtoEndKey2025}, Amer et al. describe end-to-end key recovery attacks based on Rowhammer against the post-quantum key encapsulation mechanisms (KEMs) BIKE and CRYSTALS-Kyber (ML-KEM), and against the lattice-based signature scheme CRYSTALS-Dilithium (ML-DSA).
+In Crowhammer~\cite{haidarCrowhammerFullKey2025}, Haidar et al. show how to attack the post-quantum signature scheme Falcon to perform a Rowhammer-based key recovery attack.
 This line of research highlights the need to include Rowhammer attacks against post-quantum cryptography in the threat models.
-A starting point for this are tools like HammerTime~\cite{tatarDefeatingSoftwareMitigations2018} that enable profiling and simulation of Rowhammer attacks.
+A starting point for this are tools like HammerTime~\cite{tatarDefeatingSoftwareMitigations2018}, enabling profiling and simulation of Rowhammer attacks.
 While the profiling results indicate how many hammering experiments are required to flip a bit in a given offset range within a page, HammerTime does not cover all necessary steps for an end-to-end Rowhammer attack.